 You walked into the hall and time did stop;

-Save one that your sweet visage now did own.
+Save but the one your visage now did own.

 Oh beauty rare that with this silent power

 By looks alone could every eye so glaze,